Dinesh-Karuppasamy/Data-Analytics/6.Netflix Data Analysis/README.md

 # Sample Superstore Analysis
-The sample dataset present in tableau is analysed for sales trend and a story is created for sales of tables.
+Created an interactive dashboard of Netflix shows using Tableau, analyzing the dataset to gain insights and showcase key findings.

 **Tools used**- Tableau

-## Dashboards Created
+## Dashboard Created